Pathify Customer Story

 Lessons Learned for the Future

-The students who adopted Pathify so far found it easy to navigate because they locate content they didn’t know existed.
-They also like the social aspect of Groups and Events where it’s easy to connect with other students while feeling like part of the greater community.
+So far, students have found it easy to navigate, enabling them to locate content that in many cases they didn’t know existed.
+Students have also reacted positively to the social aspect of Groups and Events, finding it easy to connect with other peers and faculty — further strengthening their sense of community.

-Over the next year, Myers hopes to see greater adoption from IHCC’s athletic teams.
-As a top junior college athletic program, Indian Hills wants its students to feel connected to campus, and believes Pathify will help facilitate it.
+Over the next year, Myers is also working toward greater adoption from IHCC’s athletic teams.
+As a top junior college athletic program, Indian Hills believes Pathify will help facilitate students feel more connected to campus.

-Coming up on two years post-implementation, Myers believes much of the wait between implementation and IHCC’s go-live came from initial hesitancy.
-As a result, she advises institutions looking to make a similar decision should instead move quickly and iterate as they move along.
+Looking back, Myers believes much of the wait between launching for staff and launching for students came from initial hesitancy.
+She now advises institutions looking to make a similar decision to move quickly — iterating as time progresses.

 “I think we were slow and nervous to roll it out and we probably waited longer because we wanted to get it right,” Myers said.
 “You’re not ever going to get it right, so don’t overthink it.
 Do what you think is going to work.”